Comparative Bioavailability: FDA Submission Requirements Explained

 FDA Expectations:

-- FDA may accept comparative PK data from healthy volunteers even when patients are the target population
+- FDA may accept comparative PK data from healthy volunteers even when patients are the target population, depending on the product and question being addressed

 Strategic Considerations: